acetous/NeatBlog/README.md

 # &lt;NeatBlog&gt;

 is a simple but flexible blogging software.<br />
-It aims for making fast blogging possible without the overhead of WYSIWYG editors and post-management tasks.
-Just write what you want and publish it!
+It aims for making fast blogging possible without the overhead of WYSIWYG editors and post management.
+Just write your content and publish it!

 ## Features

 * Write posts using [Markdown syntax][markdown].
 Or just mix in some HTML.
 * No usermanagement, no WYSIWYG, no categories, no tags - just write!
 * Style your posts your way!
 The only thing on post-pages is the post, nothing else.
+* Oh, there are comments, too.

 ## Installation